CEO (Chief Executive Officer) Job Description Template

 Below is a sample list of job duties and responsibilities for the CEO job description:

-- Plan and present the company direction to the board of directors.
+- Plan and present the company and business direction to the board of directors.

 - Present performance metrics to the board of directors.

 - Be a board member (a member of the executive board) yourself and handle the president role.